 In recognition of Dr. Doucet’s many professional accolades, she attributes her success to truly loving what she does.
 She is proud of her several peer-reviewed publications, for which topics include endovascular repair, leadership, vascular surgery procedure coding, perioperative risk, and intensive vascular surgical skills.

-Striving to continually broaden her knowledge, enabling her to provide the best care and education, Dr. Doucet is a member of the Society for Clinical Vascular Surgery and Society for Vascular Surgery.
+Striving to continually broaden her knowledge, enabling her to provide the best care and education, Dr. Doucet is a member of the Society for Clinical Vascular Surgery and the Society for Vascular Surgery.

 In the future, Dr. Doucet aspires to continue contributing to the field of medicine and further advance her studies, allowing her to transition into a different academic role.